mmrabe/hypr/paper.md

 contrasts(some_factor) <- contr.hypothesis(trtC)
 ```

-The package provides more useful functions to retrieve and modify a `hypr` object's contrast matrix or (transposed) hypothesis matrix, such as `cmat()`, `thmat()` and `hmat()` for example.
+The package provides more useful functions to retrieve and modify a `hypr` object's contrast matrix or (transposed) hypothesis matrix, such as `cmat()`, `thmat()`, and `hmat()`

 # Contrast validation with hypr

 As previously mentioned, `hypr` can also be used to derive a set of tested research (null) hypotheses from a given contrast matrix.
-This can facilitate verifying what a given contrast matrix is testing.
+This may help to verify what a given contrast matrix is testing.
 To do so, one can create an empty `hypr` object and set its contrast matrix to whatever matrix is to be inspected.

 We here consider a successive difference contrast, which is designed to test the differences between each successive pair of ordered groups [@Venables2002].
 For example, with four levels, the contrast should test three hypotheses: the difference between the second and the first factor level, between the third and second factor level, as well as between the fourth and third level.
-This is not intuitive by looking at the contrast matrix alone:
+This is not immediately clear from looking at the contrast matrix alone:

 ```r